KotaroTanabe/MyMahjong/README.md

 Each package has its own `package.json` and `tsconfig.json`.
 The root `package.json` defines npm workspaces so the packages can reference each other.

+## Continuous Integration

+GitHub Actions run linting, type checking, build and tests for every pull request.
+When the **CI** workflow succeeds, the **Auto Merge** workflow automatically approves and merges the PR.

 ## Contributing

 This repository is provided as a demonstration of Codex.
 We are not accepting